phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 06 - Production Systems.md

 The **SOAR** architecture is one of the architectures for deliberation (recall the diagram of a cognitive system from the first lesson).
 SOAR can also cover certain aspects of reaction as well as meta-cognition.

-SOAR consists of long-term memory and a working memory, where long-term memory contains different kinds of knowledge:
+SOAR consists of long-term memory and a **working memory**, where long-term memory contains 3 different kinds of knowledge:

 1. **Procedural**: has to do with how to do accomplish certain tasks (e.g., how to cook a specific dish?)
-2. **Semantic**: includes generalizations in the form of concepts and models of the world (e.g., how does food get its flavor?)
+2. **Semantic**: includes generalizations in the form of concepts and models of the world (e.g., how does food get its flavor? how does a plane fly)
 3. **Episodic**: includes specific events (e.g., what did you cook last weekend?)

+## Baseball example
+- Percepts of the world is put inside the working memory:
+  - goal
+  - score
+  - average
+  - batter name
+- The production rule that decide which action to take to store in procedura knowledge of long term memory

 ## Chunking

 Referring to our baseball example, what if we have two rules that the SOAR agent cannot decide on?
-The agent will attempt to draw from the episodic knowledge to decide what rule should be used.
-This process of drawing from previous knowledge to fulfill a goal or make a decision when two or more decisions are presented is called **chunking**.
+- This mean the agent encounters an impasse
+  - because not enough knowledge
+  - or two actions are being selected
+- SOAR will learn rule to break the impasse
+  - SOAR can invoke episodic knowledge to learn a new rule
+- **Chunking** is the process of SOAR learning rule that can break the impasse
+- Chunking is triggered only when impasse occur
+- Impasse tell SOAR what the goal of chunking is

 ## Fundamentals Of Learning